Career Lecture Series (In-School)

 The formats include a one day or a week-long program with visits to area employers in the manufacturing, energy or healthcare sectors.
 Program includes interactions with a range of employees at each business and discussions on work responsibilities, educational requirements, opportunities for advancement, etc. (Teachers and Administrators ‐ Act 48 credit can be granted)

-Energy and Oilfield Career Summer Experience
+Energy & Oilfield Career Experience Summer Program

 A five-day summer experience held in August.
 Students will spend time learning about the endless career opportunities available to them in NEPA.
 Students will participate in classroom instruction and field trips with representatives of Cabot Oil & Gas, Williams, Lackawanna College School of Petroleum & Natural Gas and local energy companies.
-(9th and 12th grade) |
+(9th and 12th grade)

 Healthcare Career Day